BezarHere/pygnu/README.md

 ### NOTES

-1. pygnu is in early develpment, so you might see a bug here and there
+1. pygnu is in early development, so you might see a bug here and there
-2. C/C++ are the most supported, others can build but it might be hassle
+2. C/C++ are the most supported, others can build but it might be hassle (btw c++ is still broken)
-3. *dave* is always busy

 ---